ms-iot/vscode-ros/CONTRIBUTING.md

 ### Creating a fork

-After creating a fork of a repository, make sure to [configure a remote](gitconfigureremote) first.
+After creating a fork of a repository, make sure to [configure a remote][git_configure_remote] first.
 For example, when working on a fork from this repository, do this first:

 ```
 git remote -v